Kitware/VolView/documentation/content/doc/server.md

   a random number.
 - Progress: demonstrates async generators via a simple timed progress counter.
 - Median filter: Runs a median filter on the current image.
-Demonstrates ITK and VTK image serialization as well as client-side store access.
+Demonstrates ITK and VTK image serialization as well as client-side store access, as well as running ITK filters in a subprocess to avoid thread blocking.

 ## In-Depth Guide